viacheslav-chugunov/Giphy-Launcher-Android/README.md

 # Giphy Launcher for Android

-The app allows you to browse trending GIFs, search for GIFs by text query, and view detailed information about GIFs from [Giphy](https://giphy.com/).
+A simple [Giphy](https://giphy.com/) launcher for Android that lets you browse a feed of trending gifs, search for gifs, and view the main content of gifs

 <p align="center">
   <img src="https://github.com/viacheslav-chugunov/Giphy-Launcher-Android/blob/main/preview/preview_1.jpg" width="150" >